-Since these goals remain relevant today, they are carried forward into this updated regional comprehensive plan, and this comprehensive plan's adoption fulfills the final goal in this list.
+Since these goals remain relevant today, they are carried forward into this updated Regional Comprehensive Plan, and this comprehensive plan's adoption fulfills the final goal in this list.
 The 2015 RLP's 5-year evaluation recommended that five new topics be addressed in this updated comprehensive plan:

 - Public Health Needs and Pandemic Response

 - Economic Recovery

-- Resiliency (Weather, Natural Hazards, and Climate Change)
+- Resiliency (Weather, Natural Hazards, etc.)

 - Fiscal Conditions of the Region

 - Widening Equity Gap